SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/parameters-command-line-installer.md

 ## collector.properties parameters

-You can use any of the [collector.properties parameters](collector-properties.md) with the command-line installer.
+You can use any of the [collector.properties file parameters](collector-properties.md) with the command-line installer.

-To use parameters from collector.properties, just add a `-V` to the beginning of the parameter without a space character.
-For example, to use the `source.max.threads.num` parameter, you would specify it as `-Vsource.max.threads.num`.
+For example, to use the [`source.max.threads.num` collector.properties parameter](/docs/send-data/installed-collectors/collector-installation-reference/user-properties/#sourcesabsolute-filepath-or-folderpath), you would specify it as `-Vsource.max.threads.num`.

 <!-- Hidden table